kill9zombie/elixir_dojo/DOJO.md

     iex> :hello
     :hello

 Atoms are the same as symbols in other languages.
+Almost like a constant, but without needing to be tied to anything.

 Lists typically hold a fixed number of items (may be different types):